cssnr/cache-cleaner/README.md

 - Clear cache and reload site with a single key or button press
 - Choose which cache items to clear or clear all data
 - Clear cache for a specific site or the whole browser
-- Option to clear cache storage in Firefox for site cache
+- Option to clear **Cache Storage** in Firefox for individual sites
-- Consistent functionality in both Chrome and Firefox
+- Works in both Firefox and Chrome based browsers

 ### Upcoming Features

-- Custom time frames to clear cache
+- Custom time frames to clear supported caches
+- Chrome only, option to exclude specified origins

 > [!TIP]
 > **Don't see your feature here?**